 Homemade chicken broth is also an excellent addition to chicken and rice, a dish recommended by many veterinarians when your dog is having tummy troubles.

-If you have extra broth, ice trays are a handy way to freeze homemade chicken broth.
+Homemade chicken broth can be stored in your refrigerator for three or four days but if you have extra broth, ice trays are a handy way to freeze homemade chicken broth.

 - One 3-pound chicken